 At this point, the article is no longer considered a press release, and the content will be backlinked to you by the authors and creators that use your story to write their content.

 As you can see, getting PR backlinks is only half the battle.
 Optimizing your press releases so search engines trust your content is another factor.
-So how do you ensure that your PR backlinks help your SEO efforts rather than hinder them?
+So how do you ensure that your digital PR backlinking efforts help your SEO rather than hinder it?

 1. Don’t Focus on SEO